-The BioLab TCCA-based formulation SDS (pg.
+The TCCA SDS (pg.
 3) indicates that thermal decomposition can lead to release of toxic/corrosive gases and vapors; as such, both the FGW and Plant 4 would have been considered High Hazard Industrial Occupancies under the 1973 NFPA 101 Life Safety Code.